-Overall, the usefulness of PR with general Bregman divergences is revealed when the spectrograms are highly corrupted, as quadratic loss-based algorithms are outperformed by alternative loss-based algorithms in such a scenario.
+Overall, the usefulness of PR with general Bregman divergences is revealed when the spectrograms are highly corrupted (that is, when they are retrieved using a Wiener filter from very noisy observations), as quadratic loss-based algorithms are outperformed by alternative loss-based algorithms in such a scenario.
 This might be explained by the ability of such divergences to better model and account for the nature of this destructive noise.